 Now is the time to plug your pressure washer into an electrical outlet.
-Make sure the GFCI is set and also make sure it’s not an electric outlet that is currently shared with other high-load electronics.
-You will be drawing close to 15-20A of current depending on your machine’s capabilities.
+Ensure the GFCI is set, and it’s not an electric outlet currently shared with other high-load electronics.
+Depending on your machine's capabilities, you will be drawing close to 15-20A of current.

-Select the high-pressure nozzle best suited to your cleaning task.
-To learn about how to select what nozzle you need, check out this article: Pressure Washer Fittings 103: Spray Nozzles.
-If you are washing your vehicle, the appropriate amount of pressure to use when washing your vehicle should be between 950-1100 PSI.
-Check out the Pressure Washer Spreadsheet for various pressure washing models we have tested.
+Please select the high-pressure nozzle that works best for your cleaning task.
+To learn how to select what nozzle you need, you can check out this article: Pressure Washer Fittings 103: Spray Nozzles.
+If you are washing your vehicle, the appropriate amount of pressure to use when washing the vehicle should be between 950-1100 PSI.
+Check out the Pressure Washer Spreadsheet for our tested pressure washing models.

-To install, pull back the collar on the end of the gun and wand assembly.
-Attach the nozzle and release the collar, making sure it snaps into place securing the nozzle.
+Pull the collar on the end of the gun and the wand assembly to install.
+Attach the nozzle and release the collar, ensuring it snaps into place, securing the nozzle.

 Turn on the water.
 Make sure there aren’t any leaks.
 If you do have leaks, the pressure washer might start to short-cycle (pulsating on and off) when turned on.
 Remove and re-thread connections on your connection points.
 If you have QDs installed and they are leaking, double-check to see if the o-rings are still seated inside the coupler.
 Check out this article for more info: Why is my 3/8" coupler leaking from the end?
 See the image below for the o-ring location.